 What does Family Rights Group offer existing family group conference projects or local authorities wanting to set up a service?

 We run the national Family Group Conference network, which offers regular opportunities for networking, expert workshops, newsletters, a practitioner discussion board and more.
 We have led on the development of family group conference standards, including family group conference principles, a toolkit for setting up family group conference services and practice guides including one on family group conferences and the courts.
-We have worked with the FGC Network to trial an accreditation scheme for family group conference services.
+We have developed with the FGC Network an accreditation scheme for family group conference services.
 Find out more how your FGC service can be accredited https://www.frg.org.uk/involving-families/family-group-conferences/fgc-standards-and-accreditation.

 We run an extensive training and events programme for family group conference co-ordinators and projects, and have pioneered an accredited post graduate certificate for co-ordinators with the University of Salford.